We’re Cycling from England to India!

 Flying was now no longer an option and we still needed to remain in the UK so we had to get creative with our adventures.
 Soon we realised the best way to do this was on two wheels and it wasn’t long before we were keen cycle tourers.

-During our time in the UK we wanted to push ourselves, so we trained hard and completed the UK Three Peaks Challenge by Bike.
-We still wanted to go India so agreed we would.
-And that was it, we decided we would be cycling from England to India.
+During our time in the UK we pushed ourselves, trained hard and completed the UK Three Peaks Challenge by Bike.
+We still wanted to go India and agreed that it wouldn’t change because we stopped flying.
+And then it clicked, we decided we would be cycling from England to India.

 We’ve got a point to prove too (well a few…)